claytonblythe/deepython/content/sparkMLibReview.md

 Other methods like ensembles of decision trees, random forest, and gradient-boosted trees are supported.

+## Clustering
+*K-Means* is a popular used clustering algorithm that clusters the data points into a predefined number of clusters.
+The MLlib implementation includes a parallelized variant of the k-means++ method.

+*Latent Dirichlet Allocation*, *Bisecting k-means*, and *Gaussian Mixture Model (GMM)* are all supported as well.

 Until next time,
 #### Clayton Blythe | *Deep Python*